estuary/flow/site/docs/reference/Connectors/materialization-connectors/PostgreSQL.md

 * Google Cloud SQL: host as Private IP Address; port is always `5432`.
 You may need to [configure private IP](https://cloud.google.com/sql/docs/postgres/configure-private-ip) on your database.
 * Azure Database: host as Server Name; port under Connection Strings (usually `5432`).
 :::

+## Delta updates

+This connector supports both standard (merge) and [delta updates](../../../concepts/materialization.md#delta-updates).
+The default is to use standard updates.

 ## Reserved words